 Parents/guardians are responsible for dropping off their charges and picking them up in the classroom not more than 15 minutes before/after the started camp starting and ending times.
 Campers must provide their own lunches, snacks, and drinks.

-On line registration is now available; for payment by check or money order, please complete the registration information found here.
+On line registration is now available; for payment by check or money order, please complete the registration form found here.
 If you have questions, please contact the Continuing Education office at 610-396-6225 for assistance.